-Both military and nonmilitary aspects of Los Alamos work will benefit from (reprinted from LASL NEWS, May 4, 1961)
+Both military and nonmilitary aspects of Los Alamos work will benefit from

 Stretch.
 A single design study for a new thermonuclear warhead, as performed on the existing 704 computer, requires something like a billion arithmetic calculations.
 It takes about ten hours.
 On Stretch, a higher-resolution (more realistic) study of the same device, involving perhaps thirty times as many arithmetic operations, can be performed in the same time.
 The usefulness of higher resolution is obvious, but the usefulness of the greater speed may be less so, at first glance.
 We needn't design a new warhead every ten hours; what good is the extra speed?